borwickatuw/borwickatuw.github.io/docs/_posts/2022-05-17-checking-email-with-emacs.markdown

     chmod +x ~/bin/maildir-notmuch-sync

 I recommend you edit this script.
+In my case, my Office365 archive folder is called `Archive`.
 Here's a diff of what I changed:

 {% highlight diff %}
 <